Visual Planning: Let's Think Only with Images: Implementation details

-\rparagraph{Dataset Statistics} We evaluate the performance of different system variants with in-distribution and out-of-distribution (OOD) settings.
-Table \ref{apptab:env_stats} show the training data distribution over different grid sizes across three tasks.
+We evaluate the performance of different system variants in in-distribution and out-of-distribution (OOD) settings.
+Table \ref{apptab:env_stats} shows the training data distribution over different grid sizes across three tasks.
 The numbers of training and testing samples for different system variants are shown in Table \ref{apptab:num-samples}.
 For OOD evaluation, the enlarged grid sizes are shown in Table \ref{tab:ood}.
 OOD evaluation data includes 250 samples for each task.